Andreas-Garcia/audiometa/README.md

 When you specify a `metadata_format` parameter, you **cannot** also specify a `metadata_strategy`:

 - **Write only to the specified format**: Other formats are left completely untouched
-- **Fail fast on unsupported fields**: Raises `MetadataNotSupportedByFormatError` for any unsupported metadata
+- **Fail fast on unsupported fields**: Raises `MetadataFieldNotSupportedByMetadataFormatError` for any unsupported metadata
 - **Predictable behavior**: No side effects on other metadata formats

 ```python